salaboy/from-monolith-to-k8s/platform/README.md

 With VCluster we can create new Virtual Clusters inside a single Kubernetes Cluster.
 This gives us flexiblity to have isolated API Servers for each Virtual Cluster but always inside the same `host` Kubernetes Cluster.
 This reduces the management around creating and provisioning clusters, but more importantly, we avoid creating new dedicated Control Planes that we will need to pay for and are not running services that

-@TODO Demo with Crossplane and VCluster, create VCluster declaratively -> Look at this example: https://github.com/janwillies/virtual-k8s-styra-opa

 ## APIs and Self-service

 As Platform builders, we need to craft a contract between the Platform and its users (Dev teams) and there are several approaches to do this.
 In this section we will evaluate two different approaches that are becoming quite popular in the Cloud-Native space:
 - Crossplane Compositions as a way to rely on the Kubernetes APIs
+- Compositions as Code with Pulumi
 - Kratix as the API builder
-- Compositions as Code with Pulumi

 These 3 approaches try to tackle the same topic give us flexibility at different levels, so it is worth looking at their advantages to contrast these solutions and maybe used them as complimentary technologies.